aosabook/500lines/modeller/chapter.md

 ### Nodes
 We have seen we render the design by calling `render` on each of the items in the `node_list` member of the Scene instance.
 But what are the elements of that list?
 We call them Nodes.
 Conceptually, a `Node` is anything that can be placed in the scene.
-Anything that exists in the designer's world is a `Node`.
+Anything that exists in the design is a `Node`.
 In object oriented software, we write `Node` as an abstract base class.
 Any classes that represent objects to be placed in the `Scene` will inherit from `Node`.
 This base class allows us to reason about the scene abstractly.
 The rest of the code base doesn't need to know about the details of the objects it displays, it only needs to know that they are `Node`s.